mariadb-operator/mariadb-operator/docs/API_REFERENCE.md

-MaxScale is the Schema for the maxscales API
+MaxScale is the Schema for the maxscales API.
+It is used to define MaxScale clusters.